wooorm/textom/Readme.md

 fullStop.toString(); // "."
 ```

-Returns the internal value of a Text.
+Returns the internal value of the context object.

 ##### TextOM\.Text#fromString(value?)
 ```js